eBike tour experts in Finland

 CLICK THIS for daily programme

 We kindly ask you to arrive at our office at 8:30 in the morning, so we can prepare your ebikes and other equipment.
-When everything is set, you will start the tour and drive to Vanhankaupunginkoski rapids, where Helsinki was founded in year 1550.
-This is a lively and pretty place with a good lunch restaurant.
-Take your time and sit by the river for a while.
-After lunch or coffee head for the Viikki nature sanctuary and arboretum.
-This is an important bird watching site and home to more than 300 species of shrubs and trees.
-After Viikki the trail heads towards Sipoonkorpi National Park.
-We are lucky to have such a densely forested park right on the outskirts of the city.
-Not many restaurants here but your B&B host will advice you about dinner possibilities.
-Overnight in Vantaa area.
+When everything is set, you will start the tour and head for the Viikki nature sanctuary and arboretum.
+Before you enter the protected area, have lunch by the Vanhakaupunki rapids.
+This is where Helsinki was founded in year 1550.
+Viikki is an important bird watching site and home to more than 300 species of shrubs and trees.
+Climb a bird watching tower and take some pictures!
+After Viikki the trail follows Eastern Helsinki shoreline, often just meters from the sea.
+Stop for a coffee in old Puotila mansion.
+In the afternoon you will arrive in Sipoo River delta.
+There’s a kayak rental service here.
+Overnight in Söderkulla area.

 Day 3 (65 km)